-Layers of fees can make the wrong type of managed account excessively expensive; remember the higher fees, the lower the returns for you.
+Layers of fees can make the wrong type of managed account excessively expensive.
+Remember: The higher fees, the lower your returns.
 Investment management is not a service where paying more delivers higher returns.
-As a matter of fact, it has been proven in mutual funds that the higher the mutual fund fees, the lower your returns from that fund are likely to be.
+It has been proven that the higher the mutual fund fees, the lower the fund returns are likely to be.

-Index funds charge about 0.10 to 0.35%.
-That means if the advisor is charging 1%, and using index funds inside the account, total fees end up being about 1.25%.
+Index funds charge about 0.15%, so if the advisor is charging 1% and using index funds inside the account, total fees end up being about 1.15%.
 That is reasonable.
-But if the advisor is using higher-fee funds and there is a lot of trading and trading costs, you can end up paying total fees of 2 to 3% a year.
-That's a lot!
+But if the advisor is using higher-fee funds, and there is a lot of trading and trading costs, you can end up paying total fees of 2% to 3% a year.
+That's a lot.

-Actively managed accounts often have frequent trading that occurs inside them which means they are not very tax-efficient, so for non-retirement money they may not be the best solution.
+Actively managed accounts often have frequent trading that occurs inside them, which means they are not very tax-efficient, so for non-retirement money, they may not be the best solution.
 Accounts that turnover your account, or make frequent changes to your portfolio, incur higher transaction fees and result in a higher tax bill for you.
-This reduces your net investment return (your return after taxes and fees).
+These increased fees reduce your net investment return—your return after taxes and fees.
 Net returns are what matters.